element-hq/element-android/docs/integration_tests.md

 pip install matrix-synapse
 ```

+On your first run, you will want to stop the demo and edit the config to correct the `public_baseurl` to http://10.0.2.2:8080 and restart the server.

 You should now have 3 running federated Synapse instances 🎉, at http://127.0.0.1:8080/, http://127.0.0.1:8081/ and  http://127.0.0.1:8082/, which should display a "It Works!
 Synapse is running" message.

 ## Run the test